CODAIT/stocator/README.md

 * Execute `mvn install`

 ## Usage with Apache Spark
-New Swift's driver can be accessed via new schema `swift2d://`.
+Stocator allows to access Swift via new schema `swift2d://`.
 The configuration template located under `conf/core-site.xml.template`.
+Stocator requires

+	mapreduce.fileoutputcommitter.marksuccessfuljobs=true

+Usually there is nothing special to do.
+The default value of `mapreduce.fileoutputcommitter.marksuccessfuljobs` is `true`, therefore this key may not present at all in the Spark's configuration

 ### Reference the new driver in the core-site.xml
 Add driver reference in the `conf/core-site.xml` of Spark